 Whistles Weekend: 5 chic UK getaways for Easter

 With Easter mere weeks away, it’s time to start planning for the long weekend.
-Our tried-and-tested edit of UK breaks has got all bases covered; from pulse-raising seaside adventures to laidback gastronomic experiences, read on and get that credit card at the ready...
+Our tried-and-tested edit of UK breaks has got all bases covered; from pulse-raising seaside adventures to laidback gastronomic experiences, read on and get your credit card at the ready…

-Bringing The Hamptons to Camber, The Gallivant is a beachfront motel with all the trappings of a North American coastal lodge.
+Bringing a slice of The Hamptons to Camber, The Gallivant is a beachfront motel with all the trappings of a North American coastal lodge.
 The 20 rooms are decked out in a scandi-cool meets seaside-chic kind of way: think handmade wooden beds, framed vintage swimsuits and rolltop bathtubs.
-Their newly refurbished restaurant is award-winning, offering a short but seasonal menu of French classics with a British spin, and - if fizz is your thing - The Gallivant boasts the largest selection of English sparkling wines anywhere in the country.
+Their newly refurbished restaurant is award-winning, offering a short but seasonal menu of French classics with a British spin, and – if fizz is your thing – The Gallivant boasts the largest selection of English sparkling wines anywhere in the country.
 Book now to avoid disappointment, and pray the weather holds out for your Easter morning stroll down the beach.

 Looking for a romantic Easter getaway?
 An Edinburgh institution, you’d be mad not to visit the Scottish capital without dropping into The Witchery.
 Once described as one of the seven wonders of the hotel world, this decadent gothic hotel has nine luxurious suites to choose from – from the sumptuously romantic Heriot room, to the theatrically decorated Old Rectory.
 Make a reservation in the acclaimed in-house restaurant to sample the best of Scottish produce in a magical setting.
 A truly special experience, add The Witchery to your bucket list now.